NekohimeMusou/ffle-sheet-fvtt/CODE_OF_CONDUCT.md

-# Code of Conduct - Final Fantasy Legend Edition (Unofficial)
+# Code of Conduct - FF Legend Edition (Unofficial)

 ## Our Pledge